95thcobra/Docker-Home/README.md

 This project has been created for `(Linux/MacOS)`.

-All requisites should be available for your distribution.
-The most important are :
+Requisites:

 * [Git](https://git-scm.com/downloads)
 * [Docker](https://docs.docker.com/engine/installation/)
 * [Docker Compose](https://docs.docker.com/compose/install/)

-Check if `docker-compose` is already installed by entering the following command :
+Check if `docker-compose` is already installed by entering the following command:

 ```sh
 which docker-compose